MasterClass Review: Is It Worth It? [50+ Courses Watched]

 Yes, MasterClass is 100% worth the money.

 It’s $15 per month for unlimited access to the best and brightest minds on nearly every subject.
-That’s like $.50 cents per day for something you’re going to use every day.
+That’s like $.50 cents per day for a membership you’re going to use every day to become a better human being and live a more interesting life.

 Genius instructors, high-level information, great production quality, and hours of entertainment for that cheap is great value to me.